MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/deployment-guide-for-places.md

 ### Request for access to opt-in functionality

 Places has features that are available through an opt-in.
-See (link) for more information.
+For more information, see [Microsoft Places](https://www.microsoft.com/microsoft-places).

 ## Prerequisites